Is your lawn organic? (Think barefoot kids and wild salmon)

 The one simple tip for every lawn

-Guess what?
 I have nothing to sell you.
-Except for the happy thought of you enjoy a lawn that’s green, easy to maintain, organic, and safe for kids and pets.
+Nothing to gain by what I’m about to share.
+Except for the warm glow inside knowing you have a lawn that’s green, easy to maintain, organic, and safe for kids and pets.

-- Spreading a combo of peat moss and compost, or
+- Spreading a combination of peat moss and compost, or

 - One part peat moss to 3 bags steer or cow manure, or